acorello/Contacts.app/README.md

 ## Shortcuts

 1. only an in-memory db, but design program against an interface (not a concrete implementation)
+1. the DB interface stands for a component performing I/O and so should accept a `context` and return an error in all methods; I haven't bothered because of the [Project Non-Goals](#project-non-goals)
 1. no tests (unless for exploratory reasons)

    the goal here is to learn not to deliver a production system; this project is a canvas where I'm painting ideas using code